Fourth Quarter grant applications are due October 1, 2021.

 When you access our new grant request portal you will see our logo and a yellow REGISTER button.
 Once you create an account, you will use your email and password to return to your dashboard.

 On your dashboard, you may be listed as a “student” and the grant application is referred to as a “scholarship.”
 Do not be alarmed.
 Click on the SCHOLARSHIP tab to see the Four County Community Foundation Grant listed as the only choice.
 Click on the APPLICATION tab to begin your request.
-Email [email protected] or call if you have any problems and we will walk you through!
+Email [email protected] or call if you have any problems and we will walk you through the process.

 If you have an account and are a returning user, please log in using your E-mail Address and Password.